 Wat Chaiwatthanaram – Khmer Style Tower

-Arriving early in the morning at our first royal temple, it was still relatively quiet.
-Located on the west bank of the Chao Phraya River, the site is filled with majestic structures.
-The beautiful prang, or Khmer-style tower, reveals a similar Cambodia Angkor Wat architectural design, which was en vogue at the time.
+We arrived early in the morning at our first wat, or temple.
+Located on the west bank of the Chao Phraya River, the beautiful prang, or Khmer-style tower, reveals a Cambodia Angkor Wat architectural design that was en vogue at the time.

 The temple was used for religious ceremonies by the royal family now buried on site.
-Beyond the ruins, the most striking part are the headless Buddha statue images surrounding the temple.
-Unfortunately, the Buddha images were all destroyed during the Burmese invasion.
+Among the most striking parts of the ruins are the headless Buddha statues surrounding the temple.

-Wat Chaiwatthanaram is one of the grandest and best known temples in the Ayutthaya Historical Park.
+Wat Chai Watthanaram is one of the grandest and most popular temples in the Ayutthaya Historical Park.

 Wat Mahathat – The Giant Buddha Head in The Tree

-This spectacular Wat or temple is located in the center of the city island and is part of the Ayutthaya Unesco World Heritage site.
-It is home to what is maybe the most photographed site in the park – the Giant Buddha head anchored amongst tree roots.
+It is home to what is maybe the most photographed site in the park – the Giant Buddha’s head anchored in tree roots.

-Due to its proximity to the Grand Palace, Wat Mahathat was one of the most important monasteries of the Ayutthaya kingdom.
-It is said to have housed the Buddha holy relics.
+Wat Mahathat was one of the most important monasteries of the Ayutthaya kingdom.
+It is said to have housed the Buddha’s holy relics.
 The name, “Wat Mahathat” literally means “Monastery of the Great Relic.”
-Despite the destruction by the Burmese, you can still see many important monuments at this royal monastery.

 Wat Phra Si Sanphet – The Former Royal Palace

-The stupas actually house ashes of the deceased members of the royal family.
+Visitors will see three bell-shaped stupas lined up on the premises.
 In the core of each stupa is a small chamber where the ashes of three Ayutthaya Kings are enshrined.

 Wat Yai Chai Mongkhon – Draped Buddha Statues